haojiwu/flickr-to-google-photos/README.md

   1. Create or config your Google project with Google Photos Library API.
 You can find more detailed instructions in https://developers.google.com/photos/library/guides/get-started.
   2. Update **Authorized redirect URI** with `https://localhost:8443/google/auth/complete`.
 - JDK 1.8+ and Maven 3.3+ installed if you will develop and deploy in the local environment.
 - Generate a self-signed SSL certificate if you don't have a real SSL Certificate.
-Skip it if you want to deploy to Redner since Render provides fully managed SSL certificate.
+Skip it if you want to deploy to [Render](https://render.com/) since Render provides fully managed SSL certificate.
   Flickr oauth callback requires HTTPS URL.
 To enable HTTPS in Spring Boot we need an SSL certificate.
 If you don't have one, you can generate a self-signed SSL certificate.
 Of course it can only be used in local deployment.

   ```